lennysgarage/WikiLink/README.md

 # [WikiLink](https://tender-shaw-eff2a3.netlify.app/)

-This project is the opposite of a url "shortener".
+This project is the opposite of a URL "shortener".

-We take in a url and spit out a url (usually longer) created using a random wikipedia article's contents.
+We take in a URL and spit out a URL (usually longer) created using a random wikipedia article's contents.

 The project is powered by a javascript frontend and backend, with MongoDB as the choice to store all the original and 'wikified' urls.